jeremylong/DependencyCheck/README.md

 The NVD API has enforced rate limits.
 If you are using a single API KEY and multiple builds occur you could hit the rate limit and receive 403 errors.
 In a CI environment one must use a caching strategy.

-### Breaking Changes

-9.0.0 contains breaking changes which requires updates to the database.
-If using an externally hosted database the schema will need to be updated.
-When using the embedded H2 database, the schema should be upgraded automatically.
-However, if issues arise you may need to purge the database:

-- gradle: `./gradlew dependencyCheckPurge`
-- maven: `mvn org.owasp:dependency-check-maven:9.0.0:purge`
-- cli: `dependency-check.sh --purge`

 #### Gradle build Environment